 Stage 1.
 Awareness

 The first stage of the email marketing funnel is for you to cultivate awareness for your brand.
-The aim is for users to be familiar and knowledgeable about who you are and what you’re selling.
+The aim is for users to be familiar with and knowledgeable about who you are and what you’re selling.
 Unless you have the advantage of major brand name recognition, potential customers at the top of your funnel are still just learning about your company.
 You should be providing educational content for your users, to help them better understand your company as a whole, demonstrate its value, and establish a relationship with your potential customers.
 After you’ve made them aware, you can then give them a reason to care.
-Your next emails will lead them to the conseriation step of the funnel.
+Your next emails will lead them to the conservation step of the funnel.

 Step 2.
 Consideration

-A successful email campaign will grab the attention with awareness, but seals the deal with consideration materials.
+A successful email campaign will grab the attention with awareness but seals the deal with consideration materials.
 After you’ve engaged with your users with who you are and what your brand is about, they should be left wanting more.
 Leverage using blog posts, webinars, or case studies to help customers understand how your product works and why they need it.
 Here is a good place to state the pain points of the industry and show how you can fix them with your product or service.
 When you include supportive material in the emails, or provide links to your website for potential customers to explore, this helps you increase engagement.
 Remember when you offer additional resources be sure to point out the tangible benefits of your product or service, target specific audiences, and create a need for your product or service.
 Essentially, put yourself in the shoes of your potential customers and focus on what they need and what they want to hear.

 Step 3.
 Conversion

 This step is the pinnacle of the email marketing funnel.
 If you’ve done your job successfully, then the content of everything you’ve provided to your potential customers will persuade them into making a purchase.
-This stage is all about balance between convincing a customer to invest in your product at the same time as creating a sense of urgency.
-At this stage you can offer a discount, free shipping or another purchasing incentive.
+This stage is all about the balance between convincing a customer to invest in your product at the same time as creating a sense of urgency.
+At this stage, you can offer a discount, free shipping, or another purchasing incentive.
 You want to make this stage as easy as possible for your customers to buy.
 That means removing any unnecessary clicks or page redirects or any barriers to purchasing.
 As this stage is the hardest part, you also need to know when to call it a day.
-You don’t want to spam your customer’s inbox or make them feel overwhelmed.
+You don’t want to spam your customer’s inboxes or make them feel overwhelmed.
 When they purchase from you, a simple “thank you” will suffice and are ideal for this stage in the funnel.